Deputies seize pair of stolen Corvettes, 22 pounds of marijuana in Slidell bust

 The St. Tammany Parish Sheriff's Office said they also seized nearly $27,000 in cash and three handguns after raiding the house on Brookhaven Court in Slidell.
 Deputies searched the property Monday after getting tipped off about possible drug-related activity.

 The cars, two Chevrolet Corvette Z06's, were both reported stolen from Texas.
 One was taken from a home in Fort Worth back in July, and the other was stolen in August from a dealership in Plano.
-Both vehicles had their VIN's tampered with in an attempt to hide he fact that they were stolen, the sheriff's office said.
+Both vehicles had their VIN's tampered with in an attempt to hide the fact that they were stolen, the sheriff's office said.

 Deputies also calculated they seized about 22 pounds of marijuana.